tommedema/node-html-chunk-process/README.md

 #node-html-chunk-process

+Do you need to access an HTML-digesting API with a request payload limit?
+Distributing your payload across multiple requests is incredibly complex in this case, since HTML defines a hierarchical structure that cannot be split in a linear way without breaking context.

-This library chunks HTML to a collection of the largest possible blocks of code, delimited by a character length limit, processes these chunks of valid HTML by a passed-in (and optionally asynchronous) processing function, and then returns the processed chunks of HTML after stitching them back together.
-This is useful when you need to process HTML in an API with a request payload limit, but cannot send invalid chunks of HTML (which would be the case when you would do a naive string split).
+This library aims to help by chunking a HTML document (defined as a string) to a collection of the largest possible blocks of valid HTML (where a character length limit defines the boundary).
+Each chunk is then processed by a passed-in asynchronous processing function (which typically invokes your external API), after which the processed chunks are intelligently stitched back together.

 ##ToDo
-- test
+- test with mocha
 - publish to NPM

 ##Install